wirelessfuture/simple-taiko-node-aws/README.md

 It will output a list of resources to be created and will ask you to check and confirm with `yes`.
 Once this is done Terraform will deploy all the resources we defined.
 Assuming no errors you can now access your lightsail instance either by SSH from your local machine or by accessing the web terminal from aws lightsail console.

 ### Destroy
-If you wish you destroy all the created resources then run this command:
+If you wish to destroy all the created resources then run this command:
 ```
 terraform destroy
 ```